SEASONAL SNEEZING - DOES HONEY HELP WITH ALLERGIES?

 Most common allergy medications are anti-histamines.These chemicals are designed to interfere with your natural immune system and stop the body from releasing histamines.
 Some medications are combined with decongestants, which reduce the fluid in the lining of your nose.
 This, in turn, reduces congestion and swelling.
 Common allergy medications can provide full or partial relief from your coughing, wheezing and sneezing, depending on genetics (again) and the severity of the pollen season.

 Assuming that raw honey does provide some relief from pollen allergies, how might it work?
 The theory is simple.
 Honey in beehives contains pollen particles from the trees and plants visited by bees.
 Bees bring in this pollen voluntarily (packed onto their hind legs) and involuntarily (sticking to the tiny hairs on their bodies).
 If the honey is not filtered during harvesting and processing, then this pollen remains in the honey that we eat.
 But the pollen found in raw honey is at relatively low levels.
 In addition, raw honey contains various beneficial enzymes, vitamins and minerals.
-In this harmonious combination, over time and with repeated exposure, your body seems to become less sensitive to the pollen.
+In this harmonious combination, over time and with repeated exposure, your body may become less sensitive to the pollen.
 So, in some way, your immune system is being reprogrammed to stop reacting to pollen as a bad thing.
 Once this relearning is completed, pollen no longer triggers the negative reactions of before.

 This effect, however, is definitely gradual and does not work for everyone.
 We know of one case where a father was cured of his moderate springtime allergies by using raw honey daily, but his son ate the same honey and it did nothing for his pollen sensitivity.
 In our experience, for best results, at least 2 teaspoons of good quality, raw honey should be consumed daily throughout the entire year.
 And if you are just starting with raw honey, then you should begin this regimen well in advance of springtime (like the winter before).